 For further details check this article System File Checker.

-If there is permission related issue we have to give enough permission to those key.
+If there is a permission-related issue, we have to give enough permission to those key.

 - Go to Start under search type in Regedit

-- If it prompt for administrator password type it in
+- If it prompts for an administrator password type it in

-- There go to Computer and Right click and Click on Export
+- There go to Computer and right-click and click on Export

 - Under File name type in Regbackup and click on save

 Then you have to give permission to the following keys: